 Where is the best place to get Euros and other currency?

 In the US – PLAN AHEAD to get your European currency.
 Many area banks can get you currency, but it will take at least 2-3 days and maybe up to a week.
 Your local bank manager can give you details.
-Chase, Wells-Fargo, Bank of America and M&T banks also are easy places to get currency, and American Express Offices usually have it on hand – but call ahead before you make a last-minute trip.
+Chase, Wells-Fargo, Bank of America and M&T banks are easy places to get currency, and American Express Offices usually have it on hand – but call ahead before you make a last-minute trip.
 Many banks will also allow you to order currency online.
-If you are a member of AAA, they can get you currency.
+If you are a member of AAA, you can get currency at your local branch.

 Nerdwallet Information on getting Foreign Currency